Kinetic Content

 Kinetic Content is an American television production company launched in 2010 that creates and produces content on a global scale.
 Led by founder and CEO Chris Coelen, Kinetic has been part of Peter Chernin's The North Road Company, since June 2022.

-Kinetic series include the global Netflix phenomenons Love Is Blind The Ultimatum and Perfect Match; the highly-rated Married at First Sight, which ranks as Lifetime's number one series; Claim to Fame for ABC/Hulu and Love Without Borders for Bravo.
-Kinetic's upcoming slate features projects for numerous networks including Netflix, Amazon, Peacock, ABC/Hulu, Bravo, and HBO Max.
+Kinetic series include the global Netflix series Love Is Blind The Ultimatum and Perfect Match; the series Married at First Sight, which ranks as Lifetime's number one series; Claim to Fame for ABC/Hulu and Love Without Borders for Bravo.
+Kinetic's upcoming slate features projects for numerous networks including Netflix, Amazon, Peacock, ABC/Hulu, Bravo, and Max.

 Programming

-Kinetic Content primarily produces non-scripted content, but recently announced its new endeavor into the scripted sect in 2020.
-Kinetic is known for its TV franchises and spin-offs, including Married at First Sight, Love is Blind, and the Little Women franchise.
+Kinetic Content primarily produces non-scripted content, but recently announced its new endeavor into the scripted programming in 2020.
+Kinetic is known for its TV franchises and spin-offs, including Married at First Sight, Love Is Blind, and the Little Women franchise.